QBRC/Guiberest/README.md

 ###Server

 This module depends on the `Shared` module and implements the server-side code necessary for the web-service.
 It uses Guice for DI and Hibernate for ORM.
-It implements the interface(s) described in the `Shared` module to serve thsoe REST services.
+It implements the interface(s) described in the `Shared` module to serve the REST services.
 It will be packaged as a `war` file and must be deployed to some Servlet container (Tomcat, Jetty, etc.).

 ###Client and Web-Client